Jellyfish4654/guides/java/day7.md

     // If the inner class was not static, it would be able
     // to access the fields of the associated Student instance
     // like name, grade, and courses.
+    //
+    // imho, non-static inner classes
-    public static class Grades {
+    // are a sign of spaghetti code public static class Grades {
         public double english; // [0, 1]
         public double math; // [0, 1]